Space Adventures: Guy Laliberté

 Guy Laliberté is the first Canadian space tourist, reaching orbit on 30 September 2009, aboard Soyuz TMA-16.
 While in orbit, Laliberté promoted the One Drop Foundation and proclaimed his mission as a "Poetic Social Mission".
 He also conducted the first-ever artistic and social event, "Moving Stars and Earth for Water", to originate from space that took place on 9 October 2009.
 It was a two-hour event that was hosted by Laliberté and many celebrities such as Salma Hayek, Shakira, and Bono, who participated from Earth.
 He returned to Earth onboard Soyuz TMA-14.

 Yusaku Maezawa and Yozo Hirano

 Yusaku Maezawa and his assistant Yozo Hirano flew to space in December 2021, on Soyuz MS-20.
 While in space, Hirano helped document Maezawa's experiences for his social media.
 The mission was unusual for a Soyuz flight in that it did not deliver any ISS Expedition crew members or serve as a lifeboat, and was entirely devoted to space tourism.
-Maezawa, who paid for both his and Hirano's seats, also financed the DearMoon project, in which he and several other people will fly on a circumlunar trajectory onboard SpaceX's Starship in 2023.
+Maezawa, who paid for both his and Hirano's seats, also financed the DearMoon project, in which he and several other people will fly on a circumlunar trajectory onboard SpaceX's Starship later in the decade, though it was later cancelled.